Our Services

 Helpful Resources

-Red light therapy can be highly effective for melanin-rich skin by boosting cellular energy, reducing inflammation, and promoting healing.
-However, darker skin absorbs more light as heat, so protocols must be adapted with lower irradiance, FDA-cleared devices, proper distance, and patch testing to ensure safety.
+Red light therapy is highly effective for melanin-rich skin, offering benefits like boosted cellular energy, reduced inflammation, and faster healing.
+Because darker skin absorbs more light as heat, safe use requires adapted protocols: lower irradiance, FDA-cleared devices, proper distance, and patch testing.

 Red light therapy (RLT), also called photobiomodulation, delivers specific wavelengths of red (600–700 nm) and near-infrared (780–900 nm) light to the skin to boost cellular energy, reduce inflammation, and promote healing.
 If you have melanin-rich (darker) skin, understanding safety and efficacy nuances will help you find the best red light therapy for dark skin.